contact-nat/restlet-sites/modules/com.restlet/tech-doc/studio/guide/04_mock/02_setup.md

 ![Activate an API mock](images/activatemock.png "Activate an API mock")

-When you active an API mock, the mock's endpoint will be added to your API contract, and is visible at the top of the left panel:
+When you activate an API mock, the mock's endpoint will be added to your API contract, and is visible at the top of the left panel.
+The endpoint will be a subdomain of "restletmocks.net".

 ![Mock endpoint](images/mockendpoint.png "Mock endpoint")

 This endpoint will also be visible in API documentation that you publish from Restlet Studio.

-It is important to note that the first endpoint in the list of endpoints will be selected when you use features like exporting OAS, generating code, and trying your API in Client.
+It is important to note that the first endpoint in the list of endpoints will be selected when you use features like exporting OAS, generating code, and trying your API in Restlet Client.

 You can reorder endpoints at anytime via the general information panel (accessed by clicking on your API's name in the top left).